TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 74/Psalms 74.16.md

 ---

-The day is thine, the night also is thine: Thou hast prepared the light and the sun.
+The day is yours, the night is also yours.
+You have prepared the light and the sun.